progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--The main difficulty with describing this process is that there are a huge number of variations on how it’s done.
 Because Git is very flexible, people can and do work together many ways, and it’s problematic to describe how you should contribute to a project — every project is a bit different.
 Some of the variables involved are active contributor size, chosen workflow, your commit access, and possibly the external contribution method.-->

 Diesen Prozeß zu beschreiben ist nicht leicht, weil es so viele Variationen gibt.
-Git ist so unheimlich flexibel, daß Leute auf vielen unterschiedlichen Wegen zusammenarbeiten können, und es ist problematisch, zu erklären, wie Du arbeiten _solltest_, weil jedes Projekt ein bißchen anders ist.
+Git ist so unheimlich flexibel, dass Leute auf vielen unterschiedlichen Wegen zusammenarbeiten können, und es ist problematisch, zu erklären, wie Du arbeiten _solltest_, weil jedes Projekt ein bißchen anders ist.
 Zu den Variablen gehören: die Anzahl der aktiven Mitarbeiter, der Workflow des Projektes, Deine Commit Rechte und möglicherweise eine vorgeschriebene, externe Methode, Änderungen einzureichen.

 <!--The first variable is active contributor size.
 How many users are actively contributing code to this project, and how often?
 In many instances, you’ll have two or three developers with a few commits a day, or possibly less for somewhat dormant projects.
 For really large companies or projects, the number of developers could be in the thousands, with dozens or even hundreds of patches coming in each day.
 This is important because with more and more developers, you run into more issues with making sure your code applies cleanly or can be easily merged.
 Changes you submit may be rendered obsolete or severely broken by work that is merged in while you were working or while your changes were waiting to be approved or applied.
 How can you keep your code consistently up to date and your patches valid?-->

 Wie viele Mitarbeiter tragen aktive Code zum Projekt bei?
 Und wie oft?
 In vielen Fällen findest Du zwei oder drei Entwickler, die täglich einige Commits anlegen, möglicherweise weniger in eher (xxx dormant xxx) Projekten.
 In wirklich großen Unternehmen oder Projekten können tausende Entwickler involviert sein und täglich dutzende oder sogar hunderte von Patches produzieren.
-Mit so vielen Mitarbeitern ist es aufwendiger, sicher zu stellen, daß Änderungen sauber mit der Codebase zusammengeführt werden können.
+Mit so vielen Mitarbeitern ist es aufwendiger, sicher zu stellen, dass Änderungen sauber mit der Codebase zusammengeführt werden können.
 Deine Änderungen könnten sich als überflüssig oder dysfunktional (xxx) erweisen, nachdem andere Änderungen übernommen wurden, seit Du angefangen hast, an Deinen eigenen zu arbeiten oder während sie darauf warteten, geprüft und eingefügt (xxx) zu werden.

 <!--The next variable is the workflow in use for the project.
 Is it centralized, with each developer having equal write access to the main codeline?
 Does the project have a maintainer or integration manager who checks all the patches?
 Are all the patches peer-reviewed and approved?
 Are you involved in that process?
 Is a lieutenant system in place, and do you have to submit your work to them first?-->